 Personally, I think throwing it in the trash was too good for this monstrosity.
 I shudder to think of the poor raccoon that probably stumbled across this toxic mess in the dump.
 In hindsight, I probably should have burned it.

 This time I read the negative reviews and there I saw people complaining about the same things I was struggling with; strong odor, horrible flavor…

 It was at that moment that I realized that the majority of the seller’s positive reviews were fake (What?!
 Fake reviews?!?
 I’m shocked!) and the real reviews were all down in the negative section.

 Lesson learned I promised to never again buy from a supplier without first doing as much research as possible.

 Speaking of lessons, another good one to learn is: high price doesn’t always mean high quality.
 That loaf of absolutely apocalyptic cricket bread was the single most expensive loaf of bread I have ever made/thrown out.
 Each bag of the flour was $15 and held only two cups of flour…and the recipe called for 4.
 Ouch!

 Heed my advice…do your research!

-Horrible experience aside, eating bugs can be a great way to work a new protein into your diet and also a great way to bring something truly unique to the table…literally.
-So the next time you’re looking for a crunchy snack and feel like trying something new, why not reach for edible bugs?
+Eating bugs can be a great way to work a new protein into your diet and also an exciting way to bring something truly unique to the table…literally.
+So, the next time you’re looking for a crunchy snack and feel like trying something new, why not reach for edible bugs?